szendejo/waves/blog/_posts/2020-07-29-StephanieZendejo.md

 	}
 }
 ```
 A position counter starts at 0 in the parent genome.
 An index counter starts at 0 in the offspring genome and begins populating the sites.
-If the index exists in the changelog, the type of mutation is identified.
-If the entry contains an insert mutation, the offset is subtracted by one.
-If it contains a remove mutation, the offset is added by the remove offset.
-The new position of the parent genome is calculated if the index does not exist in the changelog by new position = index + offset.
+* Index exists in changelog, type of mutation is identified
+   * Insert mutation, offset is subtracted by one
+   * Remove mutation, offset is added by the remove offset value
+* Index does not exist in changelog, new position of the parent genome is calculated
+   * New position = index + offset.
-> _ex.
-Index 4 does not exist in the changelog and the offset = -3
+   _ex. index 4 does not exist in the changelog and the offset = -3
-> New position in parent genome = 4 + (-3) = 2
+   new position in parent genome = 4 + (-3) = 2
-> Get value in parent genome at position 2_
+   get value in parent genome at position 2_

 ![Changelog Gif](https://i.imgur.com/djVEX3n.gif)
+**Figure Generating the Offspring Genome.**

 # Time vs. Memory
 ## Benchmarking